Houston Alexander Roa (born September 25, 2001) is an American entrepreneur, media proprietor, realtor, author, and

-Alex Roa was born in Houston, TX to single mother Ingrid Roa Wynne.
-Helping raise Alex were his German grandmother Helga Sommers and Colombian grandfather Ernesto Roa, who both immigrated to the United States after World War II.
+Alex Roa was born in Houston, TX to single mother Ingrid Roa.
+Helping raise Alex were his German grandmother Helga Jakob and Colombian grandfather Ernesto Roa, who both immigrated to the United States after World War II.

 Both arriving in New York City, Roa’s grandparents were heavily inspired by the American Dream, and worked hard to establish a good life for themselves and their future children.
 They would eventually meet at a church in Houston, TX, when Helga worked as a bookkeeper and Ernesto worked as a salesperson and entrepreneur.
 Their emphasis on the American Dream would go on two influence their two children, Ingrid and Michael Roa, who are the entrepreneurs who inspired Alex to find a similar path.

 Alex has two half sisters and three cousins.
 He grew up in the Spring Valley, Houston where he would attend Second Baptist School from K-12 and hold various leadership roles throughout his tenure, including being heavily involved in Theater, Student Government, Church, and Model UN.